Waguy02/NetFlow-Attack-detection/README.md

  - Introduction to Autoencoders model

- - Write a new preprocessing script called `netflow_v2_preprocessing_autoencoder.py` to clean to use the output of the previous script \
+ We write a new preprocessing script called `netflow_v2_preprocessing_autoencoder.py` to clean to use the output of the previous script \
 and perform OneHotEncoding of the categorical features, Standardization of the numerical features

  - Implement the Autoencoder model in the `script/autoencoder.py` script